 Next I'll head to the studio, where the majority of the work takes place.
 The first step in the design process is selecting the fabrics, which can be quick if I have an inspiration, or can take days of auditioning colors for a larger piece.
 I've learned to use templates (cutouts from poster board) to play around with before I move on to choosing colors.
 I begin cutting out and arranging leaves, animals and filigree for an applique quilt, or cutting strips, triangles, etc. for a pieced quilt.

-For a pieced quilt like the one on the left
+For a pieced quilt

 For an appliqued quilt